A cubic inch (in3) is a measure of the volume of a cube with edge lengths of 1 inch.

 In this manner, the volume of an object can be estimated as the number of unit cubes that fit within the object.
 In the above example, since the rectangular prism can be broken down into whole numbers of unit cubes, its volume can be calculated exactly.
 In cases where this is not possible, volume can be estimated using a combination of whole and partial unit cubes.
-Also, there are numerous formulas (such as length × width × height) that can be used to measure the volumes of various shapes.
+Also, there are numerous formulas for the volumes of other shapes.
+As long as their dimensions have units of inches, using their formulas will yield a volume in cubic inches.

 A cubic inch is just one of many different units of volume.
 It is primarily used in the United States.
 Although it is also used to some degree in Canada and the UK, it is not common, since both Canada and the UK have adopted the International System of Units (SI).
 Even in the US, cubic inches are not widely used.
 The automotive industry is one of the few areas in which cubic inches are still used, mostly for measuring engine displacement, or more specifically, cubic inch displacement.
 However, liters are also used for this same purpose, particularly when referencing newer cars, and cubic inch displacement is mostly used in the context of classic car collecting.